ipfs-cluster/ipfs-cluster-website/content/index.md

 These are the currently observed main problems and things lacking in ipfs-cluster (from what people expect).
 Be sure to check our [Roadmap](/roadmap) to see how and when we are planning to address them:

-* As of now, IPFS Cluster does not support **collaborative pinning** where it random individuals to subscribe to a pinset and thus contribute their disk space to store interesting data.
+* As of now, IPFS Cluster does not support **collaborative pinning** with random individuals subscribing to a pinset and thus contributing their disk space to store interesting data.
 * Bad UX for large pins (or things that take long time to pin).
 Not possible to cancel an ongoing pin.
 * Unclear about the scalability limits:
   * Tested with 10 cluster peers on a global setup: